Bendigo and Adelaide Bank: Community Bank program

 Community banking is based on a 'profit-with-purpose' model, which means that profits are returned directly to the community that has generated them, after paying branch running costs.
 The program was a response to the massive closure of bank branches, predominantly in rural areas.
 Bendigo Bank has since extended the program to major metropolitan areas with existing bank services.

-Since 1998, Bendigo Community Banks have reinvested more than $272 million back into local communities.
+Since 1998, Bendigo Community Banks have reinvested more than $366 million back into local communities.
+Funds generated help support emergency and rescue services, such as rural fire brigades and the State Emergency Service (SES), as well as other community needs like buses, defibrillators, aged care facilities, sports parks, hospital wings, and classrooms.